aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ## ECS Exec command

 Please note, ECS Exec leverages AWS Systems Manager (SSM).
-So as a prerequisite for the exec command to work you need to install SSM plugin for the AWS CLI.
+So as a prerequisite for the exec command to work, you need to have the SSM plugin for the AWS CLI installed locally.
 For more information, see [Install Session Manager plugin for AWS CLI] (https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

-To enable ECS Exec feature for your containers, set the boolean flag `enableExecuteCommand` to `true` in your `Ec2Service` or `FargateService`.
+To enable the ECS Exec feature for your containers, set the boolean flag `enableExecuteCommand` to `true` in your `Ec2Service` or `FargateService`.

 ```ts